Director, Office of Refugee Resettlement

 Chairman Sessions, Ranking Member Schumer, and members of the Subcommittee, thank you for inviting me to discuss the Department of Health and Human Services’ (HHS) responsibilities in facilitating the resettlement of refugees in the United States.
 My name is Bob Carey and I am the Director of the Office of Refugee Resettlement (ORR).
 Prior to coming to HHS, I served as the Vice President of Resettlement and Migration Policy at the International Rescue Committee, leading the agency’s advocacy on refugee, immigration, anti-trafficking, and community development policy issues.
-In my current position, I oversee ORR’s programs, which provide new populations with the opportunity to maximize their potential in the United States In my testimony today, I will describe the role that HHS plays in relation to refugee resettlement.
+In my current position, I oversee ORR’s programs, which provide refugees, asylees, victims of torture and other humanitarian entrant populations with the support and services to maximize their potential in the United States.
+In my testimony today, I will describe the role that HHS plays in refugee resettlement.

 Role of the Office of Refugee Resettlement

-Since the passage of the Act, over three million refugees from more than 70 countries have been given safe haven in the U.S., along with the possibility of a new beginning, and freedom from persecution and displacement.
-In addition to refugees, ORR serves other humanitarian immigrants, including Cuban entrants, asylees, and survivors of human trafficking.
-ORR’s mis-sion is to link these newly-arrived populations to key resources to maximize their potential in the U.S., and to become integrated and successful members of American society.
+Since the passage of the Act, over 3.2 million refugees from more than 70 countries have been given safe haven in the U.S., along with the possibility of a new beginning, and freedom from persecution and displacement.
+In addition to refugees, ORR serves other humanitarian immigrants, asylees, special immigrant visa holders, and survivors of human trafficking.
+ORR’s mission is to link these vulnerable populations to key resources to maximize their potential in the U.S., and to help them become integrated and successful members of American society.

 The Departments of Homeland Security, State, and HHS work together to advance America’s humanitarian response to refugees through the U.S. Refugee Admissions Program.

 A portion of new entrants participate in the Voluntary Agency Matching Grant Program rather than the refugee cash assistance program discussed above.
-Through the Matching grant program, ORR funds U.S. voluntary resettlement agencies to assist refugees in achieving economic self-sufficiency by providing services such as case management, job skill development, job placement and follow up, and interim housing and cash assistance, to help refugees become employed and self-sufficient within their first four months in the U.S. Support may be extended up to six months on a case-by-case basis if deemed necessary.
+Through the Voluntary Agency Matching Grant Program, ORR funds U.S. resettlement agencies to assist refugees in achieving economic self-sufficiency by providing services such as case management, job skill development, job placement and follow up, and interim housing and cash assistance, to help refugees become employed and self-sufficient within their first four months in the U.S. Support may be extended up to a total of six months on a case-by-case basis if deemed necessary.
 Participating refugees may not access other public cash assistance if they choose to participate in the matching grant program.
 This employment-focused case management model has proven to be effective in helping refugees achieve economic self-sufficiency.
-In FY14, the program served 29,686 refugees, asylees, entrants, and special immigrant visa holders, and reports economic self-sufficiency rates of approximately 76 percent for refugees at 180 days after arrival.
-Given the proven success of the program, the President’s Budget proposes a $22 million increase to the FY 2016 Matching Grant program to serve an additional 10,000 eligible individuals.
+In FY15, the Match Grant program served 29,765 refugees, asylees, entrants, and special immigrant visa holders, and reports economic self-sufficiency rates of approximately 82 percent for refugees at 180 days after arrival.
+Given the proven success of the program, ORR has expanded the program in recent years.
+For FY 2016, ORR added an additional 5,000 slots.

 ORR also provides funds to state governments and private non-profit agencies to support social services including English language courses, employment services, case management, social adjustment services, and interpreter services.
 These funds are allocated to states based on a formula tied to the prior two years of arrival data that accounts for refugees’ and other entrants’ movements to other states after their initial resettlement.

-ORR recognizes that many individuals resettling to the U.S., including refugees and other entrants, have experienced torture.
-For this reason, treatment and services are provided through the Survivor of Torture Program to victims of torture regardless of immigration status.
+ORR recognizes that many individuals resettling to the U.S., including refugees and other humanitarian entrants, are survivors of torture.
+For this reason, the Survivor of Torture Program provides treatment and services to victims of torture regardless of immigration status.
 The program strives to provide culturally competent services and client-centered treatment plans that build upon individual strengths to restore dignity, enhance resilience, and rebuild lives.
-Given that increasingly recent arrivals are survivors of torture, ORR has made efforts to maximize service capacity and expand access to this program.
+Given that increasing numbers of recent arrivals are survivors of torture, ORR has made efforts to maximize service capacity and expand access to this program.